 2.12 Board changes:

 (d) Disregard any "Game called because of rain" results on Rare Play boards.
 Re-roll for a different Rare Play.
-Rain delay results, however, will stand.
+Rain delay results, however, will stand as presented.

 (e) Play result (26) on Second Base board requires a defensive roll for fielding: Fielding 1 - Batter out at 1st, runner holds A-4, PO-3; Fielding 2 & 3 - Batter out at 1st, runner advances 1 base A-4, PO-3.